Our School Governors

 Appointed to the governing body 14 March 2017

-I myself am a keen sports women and in particular hockey where I still regularly play at a high level.
-I have a 20 year old son who suffers from fragile X syndrome which keeps me on my toes but he is the happiest and laid back young man ever.
+I myself am a keen athlete and, in particular, hockey and cricket where I still regularly play at a high level.
+I have a 26 year old son who suffers from fragile X syndrome which keeps me on my toes but he is the happiest and laid back young man ever.

 I wanted to be governor so that I could help contribute towards discussions and possibilities on giving our children the best education possible at Stickland's!!